 The spirit of omotenashi is the reason for the the amazing service one gets at department stores, shops, restaurants, train stations, taxi, and chance encounters with strangers.

 In what other country does the chef walk outside of his small restaurant to walk you down the street to show you the restaurant you are actually looking for, or does the chef or store clerk walk you outside after your meal or purchase to bow and say thank you?
-This happened to me almost daily in Japan!
+This happened to me almost every day while living my life in Japan!

 Other examples of omotenashi can be found in experience of daily activities: